-Stock futures point to a rebound ahead of earnings
+Stocks rebound on positive earnings

 More Business News

-In Europe, London’s FTSE opened up 0.1 percent, Germany’s DAX also added 0.1 percent and France’s CAC is off 0.1 percent.
+In commodities, gold closed slightly higher while oil also climbed amid concerns over Saudi Arabia's role in the missing journalist Jamal Khashoggi who is presumed dead.

-Fox Business' Leia Klingel contributed to this report
+Fox Business' Ken Martin contributed to this report